Nalukataq: Schedule

 Anyone may be thrown on the blanket, but traditionally the captains and their wives go first.
 Originally they threw out goods, such as baleen or tobacco, clothing, tools, or food as a means of demonstrating their ability to provide, but today that tradition has evolved, and wives of the captains throw candy to surrounding children once airborne.
 This giving is also known as tossing, nalluġruq or nullui.
 This event is the highlight and namesake of the festival, and may last several hours.
 Now a celebratory recreation, it may have originated for the purpose of being able to assist with hunting by helping participants to eye game at farther distances, or to allow signaling at long distances.
-The blanket toss is open to viewing by tourists, and in 2000 Scott Gomez was tossed twenty feet/six meters.
+The blanket toss is open to viewing by tourists, and in 2000 Scott Gomez was tossed 20 ft.
 Former champion and state representative Reggie Joule, once appeared on The Tonight Show to discuss the blanket toss.
 Nalukataq is a men's and women's event in the World Eskimo Indian Olympics.
 One of the goals in the Olympics is to touch the ceiling of the Big Dipper Arena, now the Carlson Center.

 Following the blanket toss, everyone gathers for a traditional dance.
 Here, everyone is welcome to dance.

-Performance by Utqiaġvik's largest dance group.
+Performance by Utqiagvik's largest dance group.
 The white dress shirts seen worn by several members in this photo are a signature of the group during its major performances.

 The beats are set by several men and boys playing drums.
 These were made traditionally from the skin of the liver or lungs of a whale, but today might also be made of synthetic materials.
 The men also sing songs (nalukataun) for the dances.
 Following another prayer, the evening closes.

 In addition to dances where everyone participates, there are usually dances by the organized dance group for that village.
 They sing traditional songs and perform what is essentially a "stage show" for everyone.
-The best front row seats are always reserved for elders.
+The best front row seats are always reserved for Elders.